 This step helps clean surface-level dirt and pollutants.
 If there’s algae stuck to your hull or you have fish stains on your deck, this step sanitizes the boat and removes debris.

-Now, once you’ve washed the boat, pour some of the vinegar-water mixture into a spray bottle.
+Once you’ve washed the boat, pour some vinegar-water mixture into a spray bottle.
 Shake the bottle a bit before use.

 Then, follow these eight steps: